Sebobo/Shel.Neos.Schema/Readme.md

 # JSON schema for Neos CMS nodetypes

-This repository contains a [JSON schema](https://json-schema.org), that can be used in PHPStorm or VSCode to validate Neos CMS nodetypes.
+This repository contains a [JSON schema](https://json-schema.org), that can be used in PHPStorm or VSCode to get autocompletion, typehints and validation of Neos CMS nodetype files.

 When the schema is stable enough it will hopefully be made available in the [schema store](https://www.schemastore.org/json/).